basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 Then I reviewed the diffs.
 Then I asked for another review.
-Then I asked another agent to review the first agent's work.
+Then I asked Claude Opus 4.8 on max effort to review the first agent's work and cross-check the live TrueNAS assumptions.
 Then I corrected things the agent got wrong.

 For example, it initially treated some user cleanup as accidental.